yagasoft/DynamicsCrm-CrmLogger/README.md

 [![Join the chat at https://gitter.im/yagasoft/DynamicsCrm-CrmLogger](https://badges.gitter.im/yagasoft/DynamicsCrm-CrmLogger.svg)](https://gitter.im/yagasoft/DynamicsCrm-CrmLogger?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-### Version: 3.1.1.1
+### Version: 3.2.1.1
 ---

-A CRM solution that provides a lot of details when logging from plugins, web-services, and console apps.
+A CRM solution that provides a lot of details when logging from plugins.
 It provides a tree view of function calls as well.

 ### Features

   + Log each whole execution in its own record
-	+ Log works in plugins, custom steps, console apps, and web services
+	+ Log works in plugins and custom steps
   + Defers log to the end of the execution for improved performance
   + Create parent log container and defers creating entries to the async job for performance
   + Option for logging function start and end (manually)
 	+ For automatic logging, use CrmLogger.Fody from NuGet
   + Automatically parses the exception details on passing an Exception object to the log
-  + Logs to CRM, CSV file, or console
-	+ File logging can be used as a fallback
-  + Log files overflow to new files on date or size threshold

 ### Guide